awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_async/Readme.md

                     .key(keyName)
                     .build();

-            // Get the Object from the Amazon S3 bucket using the Amazon S3 Async Client final CompletableFuture<ResponseBytes<GetObjectResponse>>[] futureGet = new CompletableFuture[]{s3AsyncClient.getObject(objectRequest,
+            // Get the Object from the Amazon S3 bucket using the Amazon S3 Async Client. final CompletableFuture<ResponseBytes<GetObjectResponse>>[] futureGet = new CompletableFuture[]{s3AsyncClient.getObject(objectRequest,
                     AsyncResponseTransformer.toBytes())};